-To open Platform Setup window, select Window > Platform Setup from the top menu bar as shown below.
+To open Platform Setup window, select Window → Platform Setup from the top menu bar as shown below.

-Note: In order to use the Platform Setup window, user must enable 'Project is an extensible Vitis platform' option in General section of Project Settings.
+Note: In order to use the Platform Setup window, user must enable Project is an extensible Vitis platform option in General section of Settings dialog box.
 For extensible Vitis platform projects, the Platform Setup window is opened by default.

-Figure 238: Opening the Platform Setup Window
+Figure 241: Opening the Platform Setup Window